 A current, detailed resume, including education, professional employment history, professional activities, campus activities and responsibilities (including committee assignments or college governance participation), awards and honors, and community activities;

-A self-evaluation;
+A faculty self-evaluation;

-A self-maintained file, including documentation the contract faculty member deems appropriate (e.g., course syllabi, instructional materials, I.E.P.s, summaries of student evaluations, papers delivered at professional conferences, published papers, committee reports to which the contract faculty member contributed, and, when requested by the DTC, graded student papers;
+A faculty self-maintained file, including documentation the contract faculty member deems appropriate (e.g., course syllabi, instructional materials, I.E.P.s, summaries of student evaluations, papers delivered at professional conferences, published papers, committee reports to which the contract faculty member contributed, and, when requested by the DTC, graded student work;

 Optional letters of recommendation (no more than five).
 Letters of recommendation must be confidential and must be sent directly to the Human Resources Office by the author; and,

 Other information.
-If the contract faculty member wishes to gather supporting information from outside the District (other than as set forth in this section), prior approval must be obtained from the JTRC.
+If the contract faculty member wishes to gather supporting information from outside the District (other than as set forth in this section), prior approval must be obtained from the ITRC.

-7.17 The DTC shall consider each element of the evaluation set forth in section 7.16 inclusive and shall issue an overall evaluation for the semester and a recommendation regarding future employment.
+7.20 The DTC shall consider each element of the evaluation set forth in section 7.15 inclusive and shall issue an overall evaluation for the semester and a recommendation regarding future employment.